 - The hardware meets or exceeds the usable minimum standard for campus.
 This hardware is then sent to ITS.
 The system data on the hard drive is erased to a level of DOD 5520.22 standards.
 The system is then reinstalled and tested, then cascaded back onto campus.
 The current Hardware Standards can be found here.

 - The hardware falls below the minimum standard for sale at the NDSU surplus auction, as determined by IT technicians.
 Any system at this level has its internal hard drive removed and physically destroyed.
-The computer and hard drive are then picked up by an outside vendor, who has the system components recycled in an environmentally appropriate manner.
+The computer and hard drive are then picked up by an outside recycler, who has the system components recycled in an environmentally appropriate manner.

 - The hardware falls between the above two options and it is sent to the NDSU auction.
 The system data on the hard drive is erased to a level of DOD 5520.22 standards.
 This guarantees that all data on the drive is no longer recoverable by the new owners.
 The system has NO operating system installed, and the hardware is tested to a minimum level.
 These systems are labeled with the following statement and sent to the surplus sale location:

 This system may NOT be used on campus.

 Options are a free open source OS such as Linux,